 Thousands of Homeowners in Washington Benefit from PMI

-In June 2018, U.S. Mortgage Insurers (USMI) published a report that showed how many borrowers have benefited from having private mortgage insurance.
-In Washington State, 31,215 home buyers and homeowners benefited from PMI during 2017.
+U.S. Mortgage Insurers (USMI) recently published a report that showed how many Washington borrowers have benefited from having private mortgage insurance.

 Definition: Private mortgage insurance is a special kind of policy that protects lenders from losses that could result from borrower default.
 It is typically required whenever a borrower’s loan-to-value ratio rises above 80%, which is usually what happens with smaller down payments.